graphops/docs/docs/launchpad/quick-start.md

 ### Pulling in starter changes

 From time to time, you may want to update your infra repo with the latest changes from our starter.

-Launchpad comes with a built in task to do this:
+Launchpad comes with a built in task to do this, but it does require you to handle any rebase conflicts:

 ```shell
 task launchpad:pull-upstream-starter